Lists of African Americans

-This is a list of African Americans, also known as Black Americans (for the outdated and unscientific racial term) or Afro-Americans.
-African Americans are an ethnic group consisting of citizens of the United States mainly descended from various West African and Central African peoples with possible minor additional ancestry from Europe or indigenous Americans and other regions of Africa.
-As an ethnic group, African Americans are largely the modern-day descendants of West Africans and Central Africans brought to the US from the Trans-Atlantic slave trade who developed a new and distinct cultural identity during their time in the Americas.
+This is a list of African Americans, also known as Black Americans or Afro-Americans.
+African Americans are an ethnic group consisting of citizens of the United States mainly descended from various Americas|indigenous Americans peoples with minor additional ancestry from Europe and West African and Central African and other regions of Africa.
+As an ethnic group, African Americans have a small amount of african ancestry due to the Trans-Atlantic slave trade when only 388,00 slave were brought to North America.
+Those Africans were mixed with the major population of Americas|indigenous Americans who also were enslaved in America and developed a new and distinct cultural identity during their time in the Americas.

 To be included in this list, the person must have a Wikipedia article and references showing the person is African-American.